Indrudge/plagremover/README.md

 📜 License

-Licensed under the MIT License.
+This project is licensed under the MIT License.

 ---

 ⭐ Support the Project

-If you find this project useful or inspiring, please consider giving it a star ⭐ on GitHub.
+If you find this project useful, consider giving it a star ⭐ on GitHub.

+---

+If you want, I can next:
+- Convert diagrams into **SVG / PNG**
+- Add **screenshots & demo GIF section**
+- Optimize for **resume or research paper**
+- Create **GitHub profile banner**

+Just say the word.